cdisselkoen/llvm-ir/README.md

 `0.6.x` branch for LLVM 10, the `0.5.x` branch for LLVM 9, and didn't
 officially support LLVM 8.
 Now, a single release supports LLVM 8, 9, and 10.
-  - (Note: 0.7.3 and later also supports LLVM 11; 0.7.5 and later also supports LLVM 12; and 0.8.1 and later also supports LLVM 13.)
+  - (Note: 0.7.3 and later also supports LLVM 11; 0.7.5 and later also supports LLVM 12; 0.8.1 and later also supports LLVM 13; and 0.8.2 and later also supports LLVM 14.)
 - [`FunctionAttribute`] and [`ParameterAttribute`] are now proper enums with descriptive variants such as `NoInline`, `StackProtect`, etc. Previously, attributes were opaque numeric codes which were difficult to interpret.